Simple deployment

 In order to make Volto work on a server under an specific DNS name, you must parametrize the build like:

-$ PORT=volto_node_process_port RAZZLE_API_PATH=https://mywebsite.com/api yarn build
+$ PORT=volto_node_process_port RAZZLE_API_PATH=https://mywebsite.com/api pnpm build

 After the build, the bundle is created in /build folder, then in order to launch your application you can run:

-$ yarn start:prod
+$ pnpm start:prod

 or